-Journey through Darwin’s Islands aboard the Coral II, large enough to host 20 guests but we limit it to just 16 (with space for up to six solo travelers on each departure—and no single supplement on board!).
-Our superb Coral II adventure first explores across the northern Galápagos, from Genovesa (Tower) Island in the east, home to the planet’s largest colony of red-footed boobies, to the highlands of Santa Cruz Island, where we’ll mingle with giant tortoises.
-We then head out to the remote western islands to call at pristine Fernandina, with its dramatic volcanic landscape, and Isabela, famed for its flightless cormorants and endemic Galápagos penguins.
+Journey through Darwin’s Islands aboard the Coral II, large enough to host 20 guests but we limit it to just 16 (with space for up to six solo travelers on each departure—and no single supplement aboard!).
+Our superb Coral II adventure first explores the northern Galápagos, from Genovesa (Tower) Island, home to the planet’s largest colony of red-footed boobies, to the highlands of Santa Cruz Island, where we’ll mingle with giant tortoises.
+We then head out to the remote Western Islands to call at pristine Fernandina, with its dramatic volcanic landscape, and Isabela, famed for its flightless cormorants and endemic Galápagos penguins.

 Scroll through our signature accommodations for this trip below.
 Although it is highly unlikely, we may make substitutions when necessary.